top of page

 Dispatch from the Whyte home: Backpacking Gear Through the Ages

-By Amie Lalonde, Collections Cataloguer
+By Amie Lalonde, Registrar & Assistant Curator

 Hello from the Whyte Home!
 Since finishing up in the Moore Home I’ve started cataloguing the home of the museum’s founders: Peter Whyte and Catharine Robb Whyte.
 The Whyte home is newer than the Moore home (it was built in 1930–1931 and renovated several times between then and 1959) but it still has the same cozy cabin vibe as the Moore home.
 The spirits of Pete and Catharine are still very much alive in their home and every room is chock full of art, artifacts, and books that showcase their love for travel, art, and the wonderful landscapes of the Canadian Rockies.